A Self Hosted WordPress Site for Craft Sellers

 This is the biggy.
 Although all the other things are important, a blog is really only as good as its content.
 To quote Mr Bill Gates – “Content is King”

 Though you can commission someone else to write your content for you, most bloggers write their own.
-In Episode 11 I will be talking about the big question that you may be thinking right now “So what do I actually blog about!!”
+In a future episode I will be talking about the big question that you may be thinking right now “So what do I actually blog about!!”

 A quick summary for now would be: you can blog about your new products, behind the scenes in your business, upcoming events, useful information for your customers, articles related to your niche and much, much more.